-In the opinion of Norton Rose Fulbright US LLP, Federal Tax Counsel, under existing law and assuming compliance with the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), as described herein, interest on the Series 2017A Bonds will not be includable in the gross income of the owners of the Series 2017A Bonds for federal income tax purposes.
-Interest on the Series 2017A Bonds will not be an item of tax preference for purposes of the federal individual or corporate alternative minimum tax but will be includable in the computation of the federal alternative minimum tax on corporations imposed by the Code.
-In the opinion of Dinsmore & Shohl LLP, Bond Counsel, interest on the Series 2017A Bonds will be exempt from certain Ohio taxes.
-See "TAX MATTERS" herein.
+In the opinion of Norton Rose Fulbright US LLP, Federal Tax Counsel, under current law and assuming compliance with the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), as described herein, interest on the Series 2021A Bonds will not be includable in the gross income of the owners of the Series 2021A Bonds for purposes of federal income taxation.
+In the opinion of Dinsmore & Shohl LLP, Bond Counsel, interest on the Series 2021A Bonds will be exempt from certain Ohio taxes.
+See "TAX MATTERS" herein for further information.

-\$124,385,000 AMERICAN MUNICIPAL POWER, INC. AMP FREMONT ENERGY CENTER PROJECT REVENUE BONDS REFUNDING SERIES 2017A
+AMERICAN MUNICIPAL POWER, INC. AMP FREMONT ENERGY CENTER PROJECT REVENUE BONDS REFUNDING SERIES 2021A

-Date of Issuance Due: as shown on the inside cover page
+Dated: Date of Issuance

+Due: as shown on the inside cover page

-The AMP Fremont Energy Center Project Revenue Bonds, Refunding Series 2017A (the "Series 2017A Bonds") will be issued by American Municipal Power, Inc. ("AMP") in book-entry only form through The Depository Trust Company, which will act as securities depository.
-Purchases of the Series 2017A Bonds will be made in book-entry form through DTC participants in denominations of \$5,000 or any integral multiple thereof.
-Payments of principal and interest on the Series 2017A Bonds will be made to beneficial owners by DTC through its participants.
-See Appendix F hereto.
-The Series 2017A Bonds will bear interest at the rates, and mature on the dates, as described on the inside cover hereof.
-Interest on the Series 2017A Bonds will accrue from their date of issuance and will be paid each February 15 and August 15, commencing on February 15, 2018 as more fully described herein.
+The AMP Fremont Energy Center Project Revenue Bonds, Refunding Series 2021A (the "Series 2021A Bonds") will be issued by American Municipal Power, Inc. ("AMP") in book-entry only form through The Depository Trust Company, which will act as securities depository.
+Purchases of the Series 2021A Bonds will be made in book-entry form through DTC participants in denominations of \$5,000 or any integral multiple thereof.
+Payments of principal and interest on the Series 2021A Bonds will be made to beneficial owners by DTC through its participants.
+See APPENDIX F hereto.
+The Series 2021A Bonds will bear interest at the rates, and mature on the dates, as described on the inside cover hereof.
+Interest on the Series 2021A Bonds will accrue from their date of issuance and will be paid each February 15 and August 15, commencing on February 15, 2022 as more fully described herein.

-The Series 2017A Bonds are subject to redemption prior to maturity as described herein.
+The Series 2021A Bonds are subject to redemption prior to maturity as described herein.

-The Series 2017A Bonds are being issued and will be secured under the Master Trust Indenture, dated as of June 1, 2012 (the "Master Trust Indenture"), as supplemented, between AMP and U.S. Bank National Association, as trustee.
+The Series 2021A Bonds are being issued and will be secured under the Master Trust Indenture, dated as of June 1, 2012 (the "Master Trust Indenture"), as supplemented, between AMP and U.S. Bank National Association, as trustee.
 The Master Trust Indenture, as so supplemented and as heretofore and further supplemented and amended from time to time, is herein called the "Indenture."

-The Series 2017A Bonds are being issued to (i) refund a portion of the Outstanding Bonds (as defined herein) issued under the Master Trust Indenture and (ii) pay the costs of issuance of the Series 2017A Bonds.
+The Series 2021A Bonds are being issued to (i) refund a portion of the Outstanding Bonds (as defined herein) issued under the Master Trust Indenture and (ii) pay the costs of issuance of the Series 2021A Bonds.